UchihaIthachi/rasa-personal-assistant/README.md

-Sure!
-Here's a comprehensive README for your chatbot for hotel management using Rasa:

----

 # Hotel Management Chatbot

 This repository contains a chatbot for hotel management, built using Rasa.
 The chatbot can handle various customer inquiries such as booking rooms, canceling reservations, checking availability, and providing information about hotel amenities.